mjordan/islandora_riprap/README.md

 ![details](docs/islandora_riprap_details.png)

-(Note that the cell in green is for demonstration purposes only, to illustrate the use of color to indicate that all fixity events for a file were successful.)
+The cell in green to indicate that all fixity events for the media file were successful.
+The "Details" link leads to a full report of the events.

 ## Current maintainer